Shiv2k3/OpenLobby/README.md

 # The Basics

-* Lobby- Has a name, ID, clients list, IP:Port, search visibility, and password.
+* Lobby - Has a name, ID, clients list, IP:Port, search visibility, and password.

-* Post Lobby- Clients send their info and server creates a Lobby using the info.
+* Post Lobby - Clients send their info and server creates a Lobby using the info.

-* Lobby Search- Clients send Lobby queries with query parameters, i.e. Lobby name.
+* Lobby Search - Clients send Lobby queries with query parameters, i.e. Lobby name.

-* Join Lobby- Clients receive Lobby host's IP:Port if they provide the correct password for the requested Lobby.
+* Join Lobby - Clients receive Lobby host's IP:Port if they provide the correct password for the requested Lobby.

-* Disconnections- The Server is notified when a client disconnects.
+* Disconnections - The Server is notified when a client disconnects.
-*